leg100/pug/README.md

 ![Modules screenshot](./demo/modules.png)

+Press `m` to go to the modules page.

 *Note: what Pug calls a module is equivalent to a [root module](https://developer.hashicorp.com/terraform/language/modules#the-root-module), i.e. a directory containing terraform configuration, including a state backend.
 It is not to be confused with a [child module](https://developer.hashicorp.com/terraform/language/modules#child-modules).*

 A module is a directory of terraform configuration with a backend configuration.
 When Pug starts up, it looks recursively within the working directory, walking each directory and parsing any terraform configuration it finds.
 If the configuration contains a [state backend definition](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) then Pug loads the directory as a module.